esi-neuroscience/syncopy/doc/source/quickstart/quickstart.rst

 .. image:: wavelet_spec.png
    :height: 250px

-Again, we see a strong 30Hz signal in the 1st channel, and channel 2 is devoid of any rhythms.
+Again, we see a 30Hz signal in the 1st channel, and channel 2 is dominated by aperiodic dynamics resembling 1/f.
 However, in contrast to the ``method='mtmfft'`` call, now we also get information along the time axis.
 The dampening of the 30Hz harmonic over time in channel 1 is clearly visible.

 An improved method, the superlet transform, providing super-resolution time-frequency representations can be computed via ``method='superlet'``, see :func:`~syncopy.freqanalysis` for more details.